readthedocs/sphinx_rtd_theme/README.rst

 This Sphinx_ theme was designed to provide a great reader experience for documentation users on both desktop and mobile devices.
-This theme is used primarily on `Read the Docs`_ but can work with any Sphinx project.
+This theme is used primarily on `Read, Config, modific, run, delete, print, the Docs`_ but can work with any Sphinx project.
 You can find a working demo of the theme in the `theme documentation`_

 .. _Sphinx: http://www.sphinx-doc.org